 Reading about Uganda is not new to me thanks to the wonderful Jennifer Makumbi Nansubuga, so visiting the world within the pages of Kololo Hill was like visiting an old friend but getting to learn so much more, as I was introduced to many more layers.

 Set at the start of Idi Amin’s heinous regime, amidst his expulsion of the Ugandan Asian in 1972.
-Where his motivation for this can only be called greed, insecurity and blood hunger thirst for power, thus giving the Asians 90 days to leave the country, they call their home, the only lives many of them have ever known or face endless atrocities.
+Where his motivation for this can only be called greed, insecurity and a blood hungry thirst for power, thus giving the Asians 90 days to leave the country, they call their home…the only lives many of them have ever known or face endless atrocities.

 Neema Shah’s writing style is one that is easy to follow and her story-telling compelling as the world she describes is brought to life with so much clarity.
 Kololo Hill is a story about family and most importantly about change.
 I would compare it to the likes The God of Small Things by Arundhati Roy, which coincidentally is about Indians as well, but I say this because reading Kololo Hill, was as much an experience as reading The God of Small Things, and I recommend this, it never hurts to learn more about history.